Climate of Iceland: Climatic data

-Climate Change
+Climate change

+Due to climate change, Iceland is experiencing faster glacial retreat, changing vegetation patterns and shifting marine ecosystems.
+Although Iceland ranks relatively low internationally in absolute greenhouse gas emissions, producing approximately 49 tonnes in 2023, it ranks within the top 25 countries for emissions per person.
+Iceland’s main energy sources are geothermal and hydropower, with fossil fuels mostly utilized in the transport sector.
+Iceland has committed to reaching carbon neutrality before 2040.

 750 square kilometers of Iceland’s glacier ice has melted since the year 2000.
 Iceland’s annual CO2 emissions and per capita CO2 emissions rose from 1950 to 2018, but both metrics have been on the decline since 2018.
 A majority of Iceland’s CO2 emissions come from oil.

 Most Icelandic glaciers began retreating in the late 1800s, but current modeling studies suggest that glaciers would lose a quarter of their volume in the next hundred years with just a 1°C rise in global temperatures.
 The models also predict that glaciers could lose sixty percent of their volume if global temperatures rise by 2°C. At this rate, only small ice caps will remain after two hundred years.
 Some models predict Iceland's glacial mass will shrink a third by 2100.

 Iceland’s retreating glaciers have global and local consequences.
 Melting of Iceland’s glaciers could raise sea levels by a centimeter, which could lead to erosion and flooding worldwide.
 Locally, glacial recession could cause crustal uplift, which could disrupt buildings.
 Some places in Iceland have already seen the crust rise at a rate of 40 millimeters per year.

 Okjökull

-Okjokull is a glacier in Iceland that melted in 2014.
-Okjokull is Iceland's first glacier to have melted due to climate change.
+Okjökull was a glacier in Iceland that melted in 2014.
+Okjökull was Iceland's first glacier to have melted due to climate change.

-Name Change
+Name change

-Geologists estimate that Okjokull covered about 6 square miles in the late 1800s, but slowly shrunk until it officially lost its glacier status in 2014.
-When it "died", the 800 year old glacier's name was changed from Okjokull to Ok.
-Okjokull was pronounced dead in part due to its decrease in area, but also due to its inability to flow; a body of ice must be able to move to be defined as a glacier.
-“Jokull” means glacier in Icelandic, so this suffix was removed accordingly.
+Geologists estimate that Okjökull covered about 6 square miles in the late 1800s, but slowly shrank until it officially lost its glacier status in 2014.
+When it "died", the 800 year old glacier's name was changed from Okjökull to Ok.
+Okjökull was pronounced dead in part due to its decrease in area, but also due to its inability to flow; a body of ice must be able to move to be defined as a glacier.
+“Jökull” means glacier in Icelandic, so this suffix was removed accordingly.

-Funeral
+"Funeral"

 In 2018, a documentary called Not Ok was released by Rice University anthropologists four years after its death.
-In 2019, roughly one hundred people held a funeral for Okjokull.
-Iceland’s prime minister at the time, Katrin Jakobsdottir, was among the attendees.
+In 2019, roughly one hundred people held a funeral for Okjökull.
+Iceland’s prime minister at the time, Katrín Jakobsdóttir, was among the attendees.

 At the funeral, one high school student read a poem and a commemorative plaque, titled "A letter to the future," was placed on a boulder.
 As of 2022, this plaque was the only one commemorating a glacier lost to climate change.
-The plaque warned future readers that all of Iceland's glaciers would soon "follow the same path" as Okjokull.
+The plaque warned future readers that all of Iceland's glaciers would soon "follow the same path" as Okjökull.